- What is it?

-This alternative, more private and dignified, offers the parties a way to restructure their family outside of the courtroom setting.
-The parties determine their fate, rather than a judge.
+This alternative offers the parties a way to restructure their family outside of the courtroom, making it more private and dignified.
+Using this method, the parties can determine their fate rather than a judge.

 There are many options, but typically, each spouse selects an attorney to represent them, who has been specially trained in the collaborative process.
 The focus is on finding solutions that fit that particular family best, through full disclosure of information and respectful, effective communication.

 Usually, the parties select a mutually acceptable financial professional and a mental health professional to help facilitate the process.
 The financial professional will assist the parties with maximizing their resources.
 The mental health professional will keep the parties focused on common goals and open, efficient discussion.
 The professionals work with the parties as a team.
 Therefore, conflict is minimized, allowing the parties to try to build a future plan which both parties find acceptable and workable.

 While this process is appropriate in families without children, collaborative divorce is very helpful to minimize the negative impact that divorce can have on kids.

 Often times, the collaborative process is less costly than traditional litigation, and sometimes much less costly.
 With litigation, costs can skyrocket and be unpredictable.